wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 ### How AI works in simple terms
 Modern AI is usually built using machine learning algorithms.
 These find complex patterns in data, which can be used to form rules which are useful to us.

 For example, a machine learning algorithm could find similarities in pictures of cats.
-If you tell it which pictures are of your cat, this can form rules that allows the system to recognise your cat.
+If you tell it which pictures are of your cat, this can form rules that allows the system to recognize your cat.
 When you show it a new picture, it will be able to predict whether the new image is your cat or not, based on it's learned definition.

 For us, a key part of AI is that it takes those patterns and definitions and uses them to automate a decision.
 For example, you could just use this to automatically file your photos.
-Or you could build this into your cat flap, along with a camera, with the action that it only unlocks when it recognises your cat.
+Or you could build this into your cat flap, along with a camera, with the action that it only unlocks when it recognizes your cat.
 The decision to let cats in, and therefore your 'security', has been automated.

 ### What can AI currently do?
 AI is very good at solving well bounded problems, where the solution, and the method to find it, iscompletely contained within the data and feedback provided.
 Here they regularly excel beyond human abilities, for both speed and accuracy.